YaqiangCao/ryder/README.md

                                   processing.
 Increasing this value can reduce
                                   processing time if multiple cores are
                                   available.
 Default: 2.
+  -flat [none|fg|bg]              Set this flag if data is MNase-seq or in
+                                  4_NoiseCutoff.pdf can not distinguish
+                                  foreground signal and background noise.
+Fg
+                                  mode will ignore the scaling factor for the background region and bg mode will only use the scaling factor estimated from background
+                                  region.
+  -pcut FLOAT                     P-value cutoff for the Mahalanobis distance
+                                  test to remove noise.
+Regions with p-values below this cutoff are considered outliers
+                                  and removed from scaling factor modeling.
+                                  Default is 0.1.
   -h, --help                      Show this message and exit.

 ```

 -------